What are charter schools?

-Teachers, students, parents, and administrators all have a say in the types of instructional methods, materials, and academic programs the school offers.
-Charter school models include, but are not limited to: college preparation, bilingualism, performing arts, math, science, technology, and more.
+Teachers, students, parents, and administrators have a say in the types of instructional methods, materials, and academic programs the school offers.
+Charter school models include, but are not limited to, college preparation, bilingualism, performing arts, math, science, technology, and more.

 What programs do charter schools offer for students with special needs?

-Charter schools have more flexibility than traditional public schools, so they are uniquely situated to provide innovative, high quality educational services.
-Because of this, charter schools are uniquely situated to provide innovative, high quality educational services to students with special needs.
-In order to support students with special needs, charter schools will often tailor their educational program or create specialized programs.
-Depending on a student’s individual needs, offering appropriate special education services may result in the charter school working with a district program, a non-public school or agency, or another charter school to provide a level or type of service that is not available at the individual charter school site.
-Ultimately, in charter schools and other public schools, the student’s parents and representatives make an Individualized Educational Plan (IEP) to make the final determination of what is best for the student.
+Charter schools have more flexibility than traditional public schools, so they are uniquely situated to provide innovative, high-quality educational services.
+Because of this, charter schools are uniquely situated to provide innovative, high-quality educational services to students with special needs.
+Charter schools will often tailor their academic programs or create specialized programs to support students with special needs.
+Depending on a student's individual needs, offering appropriate special education services may result in the charter school working with a district program, a non-public school or agency, or another charter school to provide a level or type of service that is unavailable at the individual charter school site.
+Ultimately, in charter schools and other public schools, the student's parents and representatives make an Individualized Educational Plan (IEP) to determine what is best for the student.

 Are charter schools unionized?

-Some charter schools have collective bargaining agreements, some adopt the agreement of the local school district, while others do not – this is a decision that the school community makes as the charter school is developed.
-At charter schools, teachers and support staff are involved in the governing structure of the school – so they have a direct voice in the operation and management of the program.
+Some charter schools have collective bargaining agreements; some adopt the understanding of the local school district, while others do not – this is a decision the school community makes as the charter school is developed.
+At charter schools, teachers and support staff are involved in the school's governing structure – so they have a direct voice in the operation and management of the program.

 Do charter school teachers have to have credentials?

-In California, some charter schools may be operated as or by nonprofit corporations, but these schools are not privately “owned.”
-Rather, they are more akin to private-public partnerships, where the non-profit is held publicly accountable by many different state agencies.
-All California charter schools, no matter how they are operated and governed, are part of the public school system– overseen by a school district, county office of education or the state Board of Education.
+In California, some charter schools may be operated as or by nonprofit corporations, but these schools are not privately "owned."
+Instead, they are more akin to private-public partnerships, where the nonprofit is held publicly accountable by many different state agencies.
+No matter how they are operated and governed, all California charter schools are part of the public school system– overseen by a school district, county office of education, or the state Board of Education.

 Public charter schools are highly regulated, have oversight from a local school district, and are required to prove that they are educating students and appropriately spending taxpayer dollars in their programs.

-- Every 5 years a charter school is required to make a presentation to a local school board, County Office of Education, or the State Board of Education to detail their results.
-If the school is not fulfilling planned outcomes and objectives, the governing Board can vote to close the school.
+- Every five years, a charter school must present to a local school board, the County Office of Education, or the State Board of Education to detail their results.
+If the school is not fulfilling planned outcomes and objectives, the Governing Board can vote to close the school.
 This process does not apply to traditional public schools.

 - That high level of accountability is also extended to parents whose children attend the public charter school.
-If students are not learning, parents can remove their children, the school by default, will close based on parents opting out of the program.
+If students are not learning, parents can remove their children, and the school, by default, will close based on parents opting out of the program.

-- Public charter schools offering an independent study format, like The Classical Academies, are annually required to report exactly how their revenue was expended and is required to meet state mandated thresholds for teacher salaries and benefits, student instruction, and the cost of managing the program.
+- Public charter schools offering an independent study format, like The Classical Academies, are annually required to report exactly how their revenue was expended and is needed to meet state-mandated thresholds for teacher salaries and benefits, student instruction, and the cost of managing the program.
 If defined thresholds are not met, the state will cut funding to the program resulting in a possible closure.
 This process does not apply to traditional public schools.

 - Charter schools are required to have an annual independent financial and program audit.
-In the event that financial irregularities or fraud is uncovered the local school district, County Office of Education, or State Board overseeing the school can revoke the charter and close the school.
-In traditional districts, independent audits are performed every three years and financial irregularity or fraud does not result in the closure of schools.
+If financial irregularities or fraud is uncovered, the local school district, County Office of Education, or State Board overseeing the school can revoke the charter and close the school.
+In traditional districts, independent audits are performed every three years, and financial irregularity or fraud does not result in the closure of schools.

 - A local school district, County Office of Education, or State Board overseeing the school closes public charter schools that are failing students academically or found to be fiscally unsound.
-Traditional schools that are academically failing are by default given more money in hopes of seeing that results are changed.
+By default, traditional schools that are academically failing are given more money in hopes of seeing the results changed.